 Required of all music majors each semester of residence.
 The course provides an opportunity for music students to perform for each other and to increase exposure to varied music literature.
 This weekly performance and the series of required concerts and recitals are designed to provide this experience.
 The weekly meeting also affords a platform for the appearance of guest artists and lecturers, and a convenient time for the dissemination of current pertinent information from the music faculty.
-Attendance at virtual concerts may be required to make up for missed on-campus events.
+Attendance at off-campus concerts may be required to make up for missed on-campus events.
 Cr/NC grading.
-NOTE: Composition majors are not required to perform for Music @ Three.

-Program Learning Outcomes
+Program Learning Outcomes (PLO)